jhpyle/docassemble/_docs/api.md

    cookie or header).
  - `package`: the name of an already-installed [Python] package that you want to uninstall.
+ - `restart` (optional): set this to `0` if you want to skip the process of restarting the server after uninstalling the package.
+By default, the server is restarted.

 Required privileges:
 - `admin` or